Ready for the next election, 2023/2024

 Let us know on email@example.com if you see a result that you think is wrong.
 If you make an argument that's covered in the FAQ above then we won't change the result, but in the past people have spotted errors caused either by software bugs or recent changes in the situation in the seat, so do tell us if something doesn't look right.

 This is a project from @votetools, a collective of coders and volunteers formed during the 2017 general election.
-You can see our list of spokespeople here.
-We are funded by donations to our crowdfunder.
+We are funded by donations to our crowdfunder, which we plan to relaunch between now and the election.

-If you can afford to donate even a small amount it would be very helpful.
+If you can afford to donate even a small amount once the crowdfunder relaunches it would be very helpful.
 Donations will be spent on improving the site and promoting tactical voting as widely as possible.

 You could also volunteer your time.
 Whether your skills are in coding/tech, design/illustration or media/social media, we'd love to hear from you - email firstname.lastname@example.org